onja-madagascar/chores/sweeping-the-kitchen.md

     .
 Put them into their place
     .
 Start sweeping the kitchen
 ## *How many people do we need to do this ?*
     .
-At most we need two people
+At most we 4 two people
+    . three people sweep
+    .
+One moves things like pots
 ## *How often do we need to do this ?*
     .
 Nedded to do everyday
     .
 At least three times a day